Europa Clipper: Europa Clipper Magnetometer (ECM)

+The instrument team leader is Margaret Kivelson, University of Michigan.

+ECM replaced the proposed Interior Characterization of Europa using Magnetometry (ICEMAG) instrument, which was canceled due to cost overruns.
+ECM is a simpler and cheaper magnetometer than ICEMAG would have been.

 Plasma Instrument for Magnetic Sounding (PIMS)

-The Plasma Instrument for Magnetic Sounding (PIMS) measures the plasma surrounding Europa to characterise the magnetic fields generated by plasma currents.
+The Plasma Instrument for Magnetic Sounding (PIMS) measures the plasma surrounding Europa to characterize the magnetic fields generated by plasma currents.
 These plasma currents mask the magnetic induction response of Europa's subsurface ocean.
 In conjunction with a magnetometer, it is key to determining Europa's ice shell thickness, ocean depth, and salinity.
 PIMS will also probe the mechanisms responsible for weathering and releasing material from Europa's surface into the atmosphere and ionosphere and understanding how Europa influences its local space environment and Jupiter's magnetosphere.

+The principal investigator is Joseph Westlake of the Applied Physics Laboratory.

 Mass Spectrometer for Planetary Exploration (MASPEX)

 The Mass Spectrometer for Planetary Exploration (MASPEX) will determine the composition of the surface and subsurface ocean by measuring Europa's extremely tenuous atmosphere and any surface materials ejected into space.

 Jack Waite, who led development of MASPEX, was also Science Team Lead of the Ion and Neutral Mass Spectrometer (INMS) on the Cassini spacecraft.
+The principal investigator is Jim Burch of Southwest Research Institute, who was previously the leader of the Magnetospheric Multiscale Mission.

 Surface Dust Analyzer (SUDA)

 The SUrface Dust Analyzer (SUDA) is a mass spectrometer that will measure the composition of small solid particles ejected from Europa, providing the opportunity to directly sample the surface and potential plumes on low-altitude flybys.
-The instrument is capable of identifying traces of organic and inorganic compounds in the ice of ejecta.
+The instrument is capable of identifying traces of organic and inorganic compounds in the ice of ejecta, and is sensitive enough to detect signatures of life even if the sample contains less than a single bacterial cell in a collected ice grain.

+The principal investigator is Sascha Kempf of the University of Colorado Boulder.

-Gravity/Radio Science
+Gravity & Radio Science

-While not intended for use specifically as an instrument, Clipper will be using its radio antenna to perform additional experiments and learn about Europa's gravitational field.
-As the spacecraft performs each of its 45 flybys, its trajectory will be subtly altered by the moon's gravity.
-By sending radio signals between earth and the moon and characterizing the Doppler Shift in the return signal, scientists at JPL will be able to create a detailed characterization of the spacecraft's motion.
-This data will help to determine how the moon is flexing in relation to its distance from Jupiter, which will in turn reveal information about the moon's internal structure and tidal motions.